y-young/nazurin/docs/site/pixiv.md

     Pixiv no longer supports username & password authorization from Feb 9, 2021.
 You'll have to obtain a refresh token in advance. (see [#9](https://github.com/y-young/nazurin/issues/9))

+!!! warning "Notice"

+    Since Pixiv access token and refresh token are cached in database, after switching account, you'll need to delete `pixiv` document in `nazurin` collection from the database.

 ### PIXIV_TOKEN

 :material-exclamation-thick: Required unless Nazurin has cached one in your database